kaddie15/data-viz/README.md

 ## 💡Project Overview
 This project was developed for the purposes of the Data Visualization course (MSc in Computer Science) at the National and Kapodistrian University of Athens.
 It is a web application that allows users to get insights about Data Science jobs salaries.
-The project is deployed on [Netlify](https://www.netlify.com/).
+The project is deployed on [Netlify](https://www.netlify.com/) and is available [here](https://master--statuesque-cactus-b3a29a.netlify.app).

 In detail, this data visualization project aims to support tech university graduates and professionals in their quest for suitable career paths by harnessing valuable insights.
 The project presents a range of visualizations designed to